Knowledge graphSettings

 It is impossible in the asynchronous network model to implement a read/write data object that guarantees Availability and Atomic consistency in all fair executions (including those in which messages are lost).

-1. Let's assume that such an algorithm exists
+1. Assume such an algorithm exists.

 2Theorem for partially synchronous systems